 What does Jesus1)Just because Jesus has brown skin is not definitive proof he was African.
 The criteria needs to go deeper than just subjective physical appearance.
 It may turn out he was African.
 Maybe the historical Jesus was from Ethiopia, but that needs research, not fantastical statements., Buddha, Mozart, Shakespeare all have in common?
 According to a lot of fringe scholarship they were all black men.
 Black like Nelson Mandela and Spike Lee.
-In the age of free-flowing information is it any surprise that you can Google almost any person and find some YouTube video using “deep”scholarship to prove well known historical figures like were really Black people.
+In the age of free-flowing information, is it any surprise that you can Google almost any person and find some YouTube video using “deep” scholarship to prove well known historical figures were really Black people.
 Unfortunately picture scholarship is not true scholarship.
 Comparative jewelry and nose widths is not verification of anything to do with identity.
-At best it proves subjective similarities which can be explained one million ways.
+At best it proves subjective similarities which can be explained in a million ways.
 That is a parlor trick, not scholarship.
-And when we look at the work of people like Ivan Van Sertima, regardless of if we agree or disagree we can see in addition to comparative photos there is a lot of deeper research going on.
+And when we look at the work of people like Ivan Van Sertima, regardless of if we agree or disagree, we can see, in addition to comparative photos, there is a lot of deeper research going on.
 Not just matching features.

-For some people in the African community they have been doing something for so long, and have built up an audience around the discovery of new Black people, So now there is an expectation from their fan-base pushing them to keep discovering more and more Black people to remain relevant.
-They must go from shock to greater shock to continue their career in pseudo-history.
+Some people in the African community have been doing something for so long and have built up an audience around the discovery of new Black people, an expectant demand from their fan-base pushes them to keep discovering more and more Black people to remain relevant.
+They must go from shock to greater shock in order to continue their career in pseudo-history.
 It is the same with conspiracy theories, and scholars like Amos Wilson warned us about this.

-What is worry is why do people do this?
-With all the rich African history why look at other people’s history and try to insert yourself into it?
-Why complain about Europeans taking away African history and claiming it as their own, and then come and return the favor.
+What is worrying is – why do people do this?
+With all the rich African history, why look at other people’s history and try to insert yourself into it?
+Why complain about Europeans taking away African history and claiming it as their own, and then come and return the favour.
 And what we find is extremely worrying.
-And it speaks to the slave mindset of race envy.
-As opposed to seek out and learn about Ancient Ethiopia, Mali, legends like Mansa Musa, Askia and Menelik we would rather chase down the boast of Arabs, Asians and Whites before learning and loving our own.
-So they know nothing about Umar Tal, or Tewodros, but busy proving Mozart and the Samurai were black.
+Additionally, it speaks to the slave mindset of race envy.
+As opposed to seeking out and learning about Ancient Ethiopia, Mali, legends like Mansa Musa, Askia and Menelik, we would rather chase down the boast of Arabs, Asians and Whites before learning and loving our own.
+So they know nothing about Umar Tal, or Tewodros, but they’re busy proving Mozart and the Samurai were black.

 WHAT IS WRONG

 Neither do the Masai or the Ancient Egyptians.
-Even in Zululand not all people have flat noses.
+Even in Zululand, not all people have flat noses.
 So where is this nose thing really going?
 Physical features are not African or not in isolation.
 Black skin is not what makes you African.
-If having dark skin made you African then you just denied the Africanity of a whole lot of Xhosa, Khoisan people.
+If having dark skin made you African then you just denied the Africanity of a whole lot of Xhosa and Khoisan people.
 What you are setting up is a very problematic argument, especially when we know from DNA that Khoisan/San people are the oldest people on Earth.
-So living near to the sun does not make you more African than someone who lives in the highlands of Ethiopia exposed to different climatic conditions.
+So living near to the sun does not make you more African than someone who lives in the highlands of Ethiopia, exposed to different climatic conditions.

 You cannot say Jesus was black, when black is still to be defined.
-What these guys are trying to say when we cut it down is Jesus and Buddha and a whole lot of out of African cultures are you, and you are part of that greatness.
+What these guys are trying to say, when we cut it down, is that Jesus and Buddha and a whole lot of out of African cultures are you, and you are part of that greatness.
 It is not really scholarship as it has not even started to define the primary word in the subject–What is Black.
-Now you cannot switch black with African because we can do DNA and linguistic test and find out there are Arabs in Palestine and North Africa who have more “African” DNA than these guys in Solomon Islands.
+Now you cannot switch black with African because we can do DNA and linguistic tests and find out there are Arabs in Palestine and North Africa who have more “African” DNA than these guys in Solomon Islands.
 Linguistically Arabic and Amharic are from the same source, the language of Amba has zero relationship to any African language.
-Genetically they have far too much difference from native African populations to be classified as African.
+Genetically they are too different from native African populations to be classified as African.
 Looking like an African cannot make you African.

 BLACKNESS IN ANTIQUITY

-We all know, beyond debate, that our history has been hidden, stolen, covered up, reassigned, destroyed, deleted, transferred.
+We all know, beyond debate, that our history has been hidden, stolen, covered up, reassigned, destroyed, deleted and transferred.
 A case in point would be African contributions to Islam and the entire history of Ancient Egypt.
 So we know this.
-But is the solutions to insert ourselves into history where we have no place just to compensate for the destruction done to our authentic history?
+But is the solution to insert ourselves into histories we have no place in, just to compensate for the destruction done to our authentic history?

 We have enough history that needs to be discussed and learned.
 What is gained from talking less about Sokoto and Great Zimbabwe to chase down black people in Mongolia and Japan?